mantis3de/CrawlerKit-docs/docs/systems/music.md

 # Music System

 The Music System (`CrawlerKitMusic` module) handles background music across all scenes.
 A single **MusicManager** lives in the Main Menu scene and persists through every scene transition via `DontDestroyOnLoad`.
-It crossfades between states using dual AudioSources (A/B swap) and automatically switches to Combat music when enemies are alive.
+It crossfades between states using dual AudioSources (A/B swap) and automatically switches to Combat music when enemies enter the party's range.

 ---